Kae134/MyWeeklyAllowance/TestDescription.md

       Expense Id :
         - shouldThrowExceptionWhenExpenseIdIsMissing : verify that an exception is thrown when the Expense id is missing
-        - shouldThrowExceptionWhenExpenseIdNotInDb : verify that an exception is thrown when the Expense is in the db
+        - shouldThrowExceptionWhenExpenseIdNotInDb : verify that an exception is thrown when the Expense is not in the db

-    Fix Monthly Allowance :
+    Fix Weekly Allowance :
       Global :
         - shouldFixAllowanceToChild : verify that an allowance has been added to the child